 Even in North America, not every hike will promise potable water.
-One notable such hike in Washington is Ancient Lakes, a hike with campsites near Wenatchee.
+One notable such hike in Washington is Ancient Lakes, a hike with campsites in Eastern Washington.
 While there is a lake there, it is highly unadvised to drink the lake water due to the potential of agricultural runoff that may have gotten into the lake and cannot be removed by filter.
 Make sure to research water potability before hitting the trail when backpacking–and no, you cannot use saltwater.
 Personally, I prefer a creek or waterfall over a lake people covered in DEET and sweat have swam in, but on some hikes, beggars can’t be choosers.

 Once you know you’ll have a freshwater source of some sort, you’re ready to get filtering.
 Filters fall into a few different categories: pumps, straws, gravity filters, squeeze, and bottles.
 Each one has their pros and cons.

-We use a pump filter.
-It was selected by the boyfriendo, his reasoning being that as pumps have been around the longest, they’ve likley undergone the most improvements compared to newer systems.
+We have a pump filter.
+It was selected by the boyfriendo, his reasoning being that as pumps have been around the longest, they’ve likely undergone the most improvements compared to newer systems.
 Basically, a bobber in the water is connected to a hose that you manually pump water through to filter, which deposits the clean water into whatever reservoir you provide.
 Pumps can vary in price, but expect to pay around $100.

 Pros: Screws right on to a Nalgene, can easily measure exactly how much water you’re grabbing.
 Works even in very shallow creeks of water.

 Cons: Manually pumping, especially if filling a lot of water at once, can get very tiring.
-According to REI, our filter is 85 pumps per liter, which means to fully fill my water bladder and the boyfriend’s bottles, that’s over 400 pumps.
+According to REI, our filter is 85 pumps per liter, which means to fully fill my 3L water bladder and the boyfriend’s bottles, that’s over 400 pumps.
 Not ideal for my carpal tunnel!

 Gravity filters, as the name implies, have gravity push the water through the filter instead of manual labor like pumping or squeezing.
 They can hold a very large volume of water, which can be nice if a big group is backpacking or if you’re staying in one site for awhile.
 Depending on the volume collected, these range in price from $50-$150.
+I also own one of these (purchased after getting tired of pumping) and it’s nice to have options depending on the water source.

 Pros: Once the water is in the bag and hung up, your work is done.
 Nice to have a large volume of water at hand.
+My filter, the Katadyn BeFree, filters out 2L a minute!

 Cons: Need to have a place to hang the bag, and will be difficult to fill if the water source is shallow or slow-moving.